-If I’m being completely honest, am terrified of falling in love with you.
+If I’m being completely honest, I am terrified of falling for you.

-You are not the perfect guy, in fact, you’re a damn mess.
+You are not the perfect guy, not the right one for me.
 And I know this.
 But I still can’t get you out of my head.

 But I know I shouldn’t.

-You keep yourself guarded, hide behind vices and women and lies—all the things I know will destroy me—but I’ve always been a fixer.
+You close yourself off, hide behind vices and women and lies—all the things I know will destroy me—but I’ve always been a fixer.
 I’ve always had a reckless heart.

 I don’t want to let you.

 But that’s the thing about being a strong woman.
 You think you’re strong enough to handle the darkest places.

 You are scary.
 But I see through your surface.
 I know that once you crack, you’re just like me.
 We’re all broken in some way, aren’t we?

 And it’s okay to love broken people—this I tell myself when I’m trying to rationalize loving men that destroy me.